Seven7Up/alpine-builder/README.md

 ***
 ## BIG UPDATE:
-I maded one which build can build alpine for LXD and DOCKER!
+I maded one file which can build alpine for LXD and DOCKER!
 ****

 Alpine Builder container for lxd or docker container.
 Usually used in pentesting, exactly docker and lxd group permission.